 Venison

-While we don’t know an awful lot about the specific dishes served that first Thanksgiving (which probably took place in mid-October 1621, not late November), we do know for certain there was plenty of venison.
+While we don’t know much about the specific dishes served that first Thanksgiving (which probably took place in mid-October 1621, not late November), we do know for certain there was plenty of venison.

 According to a letter written by Plymouth Colony leader Edward Winslow to a friend back in England,